British cuisine: South East

+Kent's rich and arable farmland, fruit orchards abundant in apples, pears, cherries, and berries, as well as large hops gardens has led it to be nicknamed the "Garden of England".
+With its chalky soil comparable to northern France, Kent is one of the UK's top wine producing counties, accounting for approximately 25% of all vineyard planting in Britain producing over 5 million bottles annually.
+Kent is home to England's largest vineyard by volume at Chapel Down, with over 950 acres.

 Northern Irish

 Northern Ireland's culinary heritage has its roots in the staple diet of generations of farming families—bread and potatoes.
 Historically, limited availability of ingredients and low levels of immigration resulted in restricted variety and relative isolation from wider international culinary influences.
 The 21st century has seen significant changes in local cuisine, characterised by an increase in the variety, quantity and quality of gastropubs and restaurants.
 There are currently three Michelin-starred restaurants in Northern Ireland, all of which specialise in traditional dishes made using local ingredients.